colinwhitten97/Deep-Learning-MD/Colin's Tutorial.md

 `virtualenv -- version`

-If not, install them using directions tbd.
+If you are missing any of these above packages and if you are using a local machine, install them using `sudo apt install`.

 It is recommended to create a virtual environment in order to isolate package installation from the system.
 In doing so, in the future when doing work with DeePMD-kit or TensorFlow, it will be necessary to activate the virtual environment.